Developing a Sardine Fishery in Tasmania

 Through scientific investigations, the Institute for Marine and Antarctic Studies (IMAS) has confirmed there is a sizeable population of Australian sardine in Tasmanian and Bass Strait waters that could sustainably support a commercial fishery.

 Australian Sardine are highly nutritious, being one of the richest seafood sources of essential omega-3 oils on the planet and are becoming increasingly popular on tables around Australia.
-Further, food production from small schooling fish has been shown to have minimal low impact on the environment compared to most land-based food; requiring little energy, water use, pesticides and carbon emissions.
+Further, food production from small schooling fish has been shown to have low impact on the environment compared to most land-based food; requiring little energy, water use, pesticides and carbon emissions.

 Proposed Policies for a Tasmanian Sardine Fishery